José Maria Eymael

 José Maria Eymael (born 2 November 1939) is a Brazilian politician, lawyer, businessman, and founder of the Democracia Cristã (DC), known in English as the Christian Democracy.

-Eymael was a candidate for president in 1998, 2006, 2010, 2014, 2018 and 2022.
+Eymael was a candidate for president in 1998, 2006, 2010, 2014, 2018 and 2022, being a perennial candidate.

 Political biography

 Eymael joined the Christian Democratic Party (PDC) in 1962, in Porto Alegre, becoming a member of the Young Christian Democrats.
 The PDC was extinguished by the Institutional Act number two on 27 October 1965, during Brazil's military dictatorship, and was refounded in 1985.
 Eymael was responsible for its reorganization in the state of São Paulo.

 In 1985 Eymael was a candidate for mayor of São Paulo, but lost the election.
 However, the PDC's campaign jingle, with the chorus "Ey Ey Eymael", helped make him popular, and has been associated with him throughout his political career.

-In 1986 and again in 1990, he was elected to the Representative Body of Brazil, the lower house of the National Congress of Brazil.
+In 1986 and again in 1990, he was elected to the Chamber of Deputies, the lower house of the National Congress of Brazil.
 He ran again for mayor of São Paulo in 1992 but lost once again.

 In 1993 the PDC merged with the Democratic Social Party (Partido Democrático Social, PDS), forming the Reform Progressive Party (Partido Progressista Reformador, PPR).
 Eymael opposed the merge and left the PPR.
 In 1995, he founded the PSDC, professing a commitment to familiar and religious values.